CheesyHero/littleAdventureMap/README.md

 - Technical Overview

 The project uses a separate client and server so the simulation can continue independently of player input.
 PostgreSQL stores persistent users, heroes, journey state, and event logs.
-Some of the main engineering challenges have been managing time-based journeys, hero state transitions, authentication, and keeping database state synchronized with the simulation.
+Some of the main engineering challenges have making sure all the syntax is correct.
+The logic and game data was easy to set up and get working, but saving and iterating to the database when something had a limit or restriction caused some headaches.

 - Running the Project